Predicting Census Survey Response Rates With Parsimonious Additive Models and Structured Interactions: Case study: Predicting the Census Survey Self-Response Rate

 {\bf Benchmark Methods.} We evaluate and compare our models against existing linear and nonparametric approaches.
 We consider the following linear models with main effects only (i.e., without interactions): {\bf (i)} Ridge regression; {\bf (ii)} Lasso regression~\citep{Hastie2015}; {\bf (iii)} $\ell_0$-penalized regression with additional ridge regularization (denoted as $\ell_0-\ell_2$), implemented via \texttt{L0Learn}~\citep{HazimehL0Learn}.
-In addition, we consider the following linear models with interaction effects: {\bf (iv)}~Lasso with main effects and all pairwise linear interactions, {\bf (v)}~\texttt{hierScale}: a convex optimization framework for learning sparse main-effects and interactions under a strong hierarchy constraint~\citep{HazimehHS}.
+In addition, we consider the following linear models with interaction effects: {\bf (iv)}~Lasso with main effects and all pairwise linear interactions, {\bf (v)}~\texttt{hierScale}: a convex optimization framework for learning sparse main effects and interactions under a strong hierarchy constraint~\citep{HazimehHS}.
 For (i), (ii), and (iv), we use Python's \texttt{scikit-learn} library~\citep{Pedregosa2011}.

-In addition to the linear model benchmarks, we also compare against state-of-the-art black-box machine learning methods such as {\bf (vi)} Gradient boosted decision trees (GBDT) from XGBoost \citep{Chen2016}; and {\bf (vii)} Feedforward neural networks\footnote{We tune both of the nonparametric models (vi) and (vii) with random search procedures using Python package \texttt{hyperopt} \citep{Bergstra2015} for hyperparameter optimization.
-GBDT is tuned with respect to the maximum depth, number of estimators, learning rate, and L2 regularization.
-Neural networks are tuned with respect to the number of dense layers, number of units in dense layers, choice and strength of regularizers ($\ell_1$, $\ell_2$, dropout), learning rates for Adam optimizer \citep{Kingma2015}, and batch sizes.
-The number of tuning parameters for all the nonparametric models is capped at 1000.}.
+In addition to the competing methods discussed above based on linear models, we consider nonparametric additive models with/without interactions.
+For AMs with main effects only, we compare with {\bf(vi)} Additive Models with Lasso-based selection, which we fit using Python's \texttt{scikit-learn} library~\citep{Pedregosa2011}.
+For additive models with interactions, we consider {\bf(vii)} EBM: A boosting approach that uses trees for main and interaction effects \citep{Nori2019}. {\bf(viii)} GAMI-Net: a neural network-based additive model with structured interactions \citep{Yang2021}.
+For EBM, we tune the learning rate in the range $[10^{-4}, 10^{-1}]$ and the number of interactions in $[10,500]$ for 1000 trials.
+For GAMI-Net, we use a $200$ batch-size, $0.001$ learning rate, $500$ interaction effects, $500$ epochs (for each stage) and $0.001$ loss threshold; we set the NN basis to 2-layered network with 10-neurons.\footnote{The default NN basis of 5-layers with 40 neurons per-layer had long runtimes (3-days on a CPU), so a referee suggested the alternative hyperparameters.
+See the code in supplementary files \citep{supplement} for more details.}